Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Upper bound: Unknotting lattice links via the unknotting of 4-plat diagrams

-\begin{lem} Let $D_0$ be a minimal-crossing $4$-plat diagram of a non-trivial $4$-plat $L$.
-There exists a $3$-braid word $w_0$ such that $D_0$ can be converted into a diagram of the unknot by inserting $w_0$. \end{lem} \begin{proof} Since $A_1$ moves preserve link type, we may assume $D_0$ to be a closure of a $3$-braid word $w$; see also Proposition~\ref{prop:conway} in the Appendix.
+The links in $\mathcal{K}_{w_0}(D)$ are clearly $4$-plats since the resulting diagrams $D'$ are $4$-plat diagrams. \begin{lem} Let $D_0$ be a minimal-crossing $4$-plat diagram of a non-trivial $4$-plat $L$.
+There exists a $3$-braid word $w_0$ such that $D_0$ can be converted into a diagram of the unknot by inserting $w_0$.
+In other words, $\mathcal{K}_{w_0}(D)$ contains the unknot for some $3$-braid word $w_0$.
+Moreover, $w_0$ can be taken so that the number of crossings of $w_0$ is at most the crossing number of $L$. \end{lem} \begin{proof} Since $\mathcal{A}_1$ moves preserve crossing number and link type, we may assume $D_0$ to be a closure of a $3$-braid word $w$; see also Proposition~\ref{prop:conway}.
 Since $L$ is a non-trivial $4$-plat, the $3$-braid word $w$ can be divided into two non-empty $3$-braid words $w_1$ and $w_2$ as $w=w_1w_2$.
-Using the property of the inverses of braids, all crossings are cancelled after inserting $w_1^{-1}w_2^{-1}$ into $D_0$, so the resulting $4$-plat diagram represents an unlink.
-The $4$-plat may be the unknot, but it may be the $2$-component unlink depending on how $w$ is closed for $D_0$.
+Using the property of the inverses of braids, all crossings are cancelled after inserting $w_1^{-1}w_2^{-1}$ into $D_0$, and therefore the resulting $4$-plat diagram represents an unlink.
+The $4$-plat may be the unknot or the 2-component unlink, depending on how $w$ is closed for $D_0$.
 In the former case, let $w_0=w_1^{-1}w_2^{-1}$.
 In the latter case, we can select a $3$-braid $w_0$ that leaves one crossing at an end of $D_0$ to obtain the unknot.
 Thus, there exists a $4$-braid $w_0$ such that the crossing number of $w_0$ is less than or equal to the crossing number of $L$, and $D_0$ can be converted into a diagram of the unknot by inserting $w_0$. \end{proof}

 From Lemma \ref{lem:minimalunknotting}, the remaining proof of Theorem~\ref{thm:unknottinginsertion} is obtained by taking $K$ to be the unknot in the following theorem.